lucia-auth/lucia/documentation-v2/content/main/basics/using-cookies.md

 ## Validate request origin

 [`Auth.validateRequestOrigin()`]() prevents CSRF by checking if the source of the request is from a trusted host (origin) by comparing the request url and the origin header.
-Trusted origins include where the API is hosted and origins defined in [`requestOrigins`]() configuration.
+Trusted origins include where the API is hosted and origins defined in [`allowedRequestOrigins`]() configuration.
 This check is only done on POST and other non-GET method requests. **GET requests are not protected by Lucia and they should not modify server state (e.g. update password and profile) without additional protections.**

 ```ts
 import { auth } from "./lucia.js";